-- a.
-Mr. Nigel D.T.
-Andrews and Mr. Aren C. LeeKong, each to serve as our Class II director for a three-year term, in each case until his successor is duly elected and qualified or until his earlier death, resignation or removal; and - b.
-Mr. William H. Wright II, to serve as our Class I director for a two-year term, until his successor is duly elected and qualified or until his earlier death, resignation or removal.

-- 2. To ratify the selection of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2021. - 3.
+- 1. To elect Mr. William H. Wright, II, to serve as our Class I director for a three-year term, until his successor is duly elected and qualified or until his earlier death, resignation or removal. - 2.
+To ratify the selection of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - 3.
 To transact such other business as may properly come before the Meeting or at any postponement or adjournment thereof.

-In addition, holders of our preferred stock, voting separately as a single class, will be asked to consider and vote on a proposal to elect Mr. Mark Jenkins, to be voted upon by holders of the outstanding shares of the Company's preferred stock, to serve for a three-year term, until his successor is duly elected and qualified or until his earlier death, resignation or removal.
+In addition, holders of our preferred stock, voting separately as a single class, will be asked to consider and vote on a proposal to elect Ms. Linda Pace, to be voted upon by holders of the outstanding shares of the Company's preferred stock, to serve as a Class I director for a three-year term, until her successor is duly elected and qualified or until her earlier death, resignation or removal.